 Focus is key to success for nearly every business.
 You’re good at what you do and are looking for ways to be even better.
-So, unless your business is being an IT shop, the time and effort spent trying to manage your own servers, software and networks can be exhausting and overly expensive, burning your valuable time and money in an area which may not be ideal.
+So, unless your business is being an IT shop, the time and effort spent trying to manage your own servers, software and networks can be exhausting and overly expensive, burning your valuable time and money in an area that may not be ideal.
 Taking time away from running your business to run your software is a killer.

 Focus is of particular importance for smaller shops.
-When you’re a two person shop or a two thousand person shop, having to dedicate money to one resource in an area not of your focus takes people and resources away from areas that are.
+When you’re a two-person shop or a two thousand person shop, having to dedicate money to one resource in an area not of your focus takes people and resources away from areas that are.
 Don’t let technology hamper your ability to achieve greater success when it can be there to lift you up when you need it and stay out of your way when you don’t.

-Focus on what you do best, and let the cloud based software company focus on what they do best.
+Focus on what you do best, and let the cloud-based software company focus on what they do best.
 Nearly every other item in this list revolves around Focus.

 Many technologies that allowed the cloud to become what it is today were once in their infancy.
 In the past decade, those infants have grown up into powerful and knowledgeable adults, quickly passing through adolescence into greatness, sometimes in an awkward growing-up-too-fast way.
-However, many of the most intelligent companies on our planet, including those who had to figure out how to scale properly on their own, have graciously given their time, money, effort and names to improving the technologies and sharing them with the world.
+However, many of the most intelligent companies on our planet, including those who had to figure out how to scale properly on their own, have graciously given their time, money, effort, and names to improving the technologies and sharing them with the world.

 This tech-love from the big boys has allowed hundreds, even thousands, of small companies to use amazingly advanced and ever-evolving technology to develop software and services with significantly lower overhead.
 The ability to scale up and down quickly, both in terms of computing performance and cost, means that the days of giant co-located server farms at data-centers just to start your software-as-a-service company are gone.
 The savings are passed on to you.

 Often overlooked is the flexibility granted by nearly all web technologies.
-And while this item in the list certainly applies to you if you’re willing to manage routers, firewall rules and DMZs, most companies cannot afford the complexity and risks associated with providing enterprise software, installed internally, as a publicly available service, accessible anywhere at any time.
+And while this item in the list certainly applies to you if you’re willing to manage routers, firewall rules, and DMZs, most companies cannot afford the complexity and risks associated with providing enterprise software, installed internally, as a publicly available service, accessible anywhere at any time.

 The web is a wonderful thing.
 It’s allowed us to create highly consistent user interfaces that are accessible and usable across dozens of different platforms, all while having to write and maintain only one set of code.
-The best part of it all is that as technology advances through time and new devices are invented that we hadn’t previously imaged, there’s a near certainty that they will work with web based technologies, making your cloud based software instantly available on your new gadget.
+The best part of it all is that as technology advances through time and new devices are invented that we hadn’t previously imaged, there’s a near certainty that they will work with web-based technologies, making your cloud based software instantly available on your new gadget.
 Less software re-development means more savings, passed on to you.

 The wonderful thing about “the cloud” is that it allows you, with properly developed code, to be able to scale your software to heights previously unthinkable, without all of the time and expense consuming overhead of adding and configuring new systems.
 Companies like Onspring (shameless plug) and hundreds of others are able to quickly and efficiently scale their performance to meet their growing customer need and more efficiently use resources to meet those needs.

-When developing an infrastructure dedicated entirely to one or a set of software tools, the cloud software providers have the benefit of near perfect knowledge about the hardware, network and other technology needs well ahead of time.
+When developing an infrastructure dedicated entirely to one or a set of software tools, the cloud software providers have the benefit of near-perfect knowledge about the hardware, network and other technology needs well ahead of time.
 They can develop their software to fit and scale neatly within these highly customized and scalable environments without having to worry as much about the unforeseeable.
-If their service relies substantially on rapid storage and retrieval from disk, they can design systems utilizing the most advanced solid state technologies on the market.
-They can build caching layers dedicated to their environment to help vastly improve performance of repeated items.
+If their service relies substantially on rapid storage and retrieval from disk, they can design systems utilizing the most advanced solid-state technologies on the market.
+They can build caching layers dedicated to their environment to help vastly improve the performance of repeated items.
 They can save money on CPU or bandwidth, use a specific type of compression or develop specialized code specifically calibrated for their exact hardware.

-In short, they can make full and entire use of a system, returning excellent performance in a way much more cost and power efficient than by installing their software at each customer.
+In short, they can make full and entire use of a system, returning excellent performance in a way much more cost and power-efficient than by installing their software at each customer.

-The great thing about performance and good scalability of cloud software is that it allows for greater overall consistency.
+The great thing about the performance and good scalability of cloud software is that it allows for greater overall consistency.
 While performance is only one part of a consistent usable design, it’s a significant portion.

 Consistency can be more easily created when customers of all kinds are accessing a similar environment.
 That is to say, creating a consistent interface is important, but it’s not the limit.
 You will find that customer support is greatly improved and more reliable because of this consistency.
 Built-in support is instantly updated with issues, links to data are kept fresh, and consistency is achieved across customers.

 So this consistency goes both ways.
-The consistency to the customer is reassurance of quality.
+The consistency to the customer is a reassurance of quality.
 The consistency to the manufacturer and maintainer of the cloud software is a reduction in cost.
 More money saved.

 For those customers who have concern for capital expenditures versus operating expenditures, there’s a massive benefit.
 Of course, it goes deeper than just where your CFO, accountant or you put the expenses in the books, it goes to economies of scale…and yeah…where you write off the expenses.

 With cloud and other modern technologies, small and large software providers alike can develop online tools that create efficiencies that are just not possible within an organization of any size.
-If each of 100 customers of a cloud service provider were to perform their own installs, allowing for consistent performance, scalability, reliability and support, the cost would likely be (at least in our case) over 40 times as much.
+If each of 100 customers of a cloud service provider were to perform their own installs, allowing for consistent performance, scalability, reliability, and support, the cost would likely be (at least in our case) over 40 times as much.